-The total resources available for capital schemes during 2018/19 totalled £97.250m; however not all of the resources were planned to be expended during 2018/19.
-Some schemes have a build life of longer than one year so the actual planned spend for 2018/19 was £49.250m with an actual spend of £39.791m.
-The main areas of slippage relates to major projects in Transport and Housing as well as Ingenium Parc.
+The total resources available for capital schemes during 2019/20 totalled £169.484m; however not all of the resources were planned to be expended during 2019/20.
+Some schemes have a build life of longer than one year so the actual planned spend for 2019/20 was £74.674m with an actual spend of £42.939m.
+The main areas of slippage relate to major projects in Transport and Housing as well as Ingenium Parc.
 The slippage into 2019/20 will be financed by unsupported borrowing, grants carried forward, Usable Capital Receipts and Revenue and Capital Contributions.